LoakSubmissions/lightship-ardk-templates/Assets/Loak/Scene Templates/Meshing Template.md

 This scene has it set up for you already.
 The Loak Scanner script is a Singleton, so you can access all of its public functions and variables with `LoakScanner.Instance`.

-By default it's configured to start immediately with the scene.
-If you wish to control it manually, make sure that `autoStart` is toggled off in the inspector.
-You can then trigger it with `LoakScanner.Instance.StartScan()` and if you need to forcefully end it, the `ForceEndScan(bool immediate)` method will do the trick.
+By default it's configured to start immediately with the scene and wait for at least 20 mesh blocks to generate before completing.

-The scanner is intended to be used to set up the mesh before gameplay, so we provide two useful events that you can subscribe to in order to run setup functions or start your experience.
-These events are `OnScanStart` and `OnScanEnd`.
+**Settings:**
+* `bool autoStart`: Whether or not the scan should start immediately on scene load.

-If you want more or less mesh to be generated before the scan is considered complete, you can adjust the `scanThreshold` variable in the inspector.
+* `int scanThreshold`: How much mesh (in blocks) should be generated before scan is considered complete.

+**Methods:**
+* `StartScan()`: Used to manually start or reset scan progress.
+* `ForceEndScan(bool immediate)`: Used to manually force the scan to end.
+    * `bool immediate`: Whether or not the end delay should be skipped.

+**Events:**
+* `OnScanStart`: Triggered when the scan begins.
+* `OnScanEnd`: Triggered when the scan finishes (whether forced or not).

 ### I have questions that aren't answered here.